HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

 ## How to use?
 - Add the file ProtocolBuffer.pas to your project,
-- Use the protoc-pascal.exe to convert your .proto message files to .pas files.
+- Use the protoc-pascal.exe utility to convert your .proto message files into .pas object files.
 Add these to your project.
 - Add code to you project like so:
 ```
 procedure TForm1.Button1Click(Sender: TObject);